uber/tchannel/docs/error-backoff.md

 ## Design & Implemenation

-### Errors sensitive to backoff
-Only issues that can be relieved by throttling should be considered for error backoff.
-Errors sensitive to backoff are also called eligible errors.
-There are three types of eligible errors handled by error backoff.

-`tchannel.timeout` is received when a request is not completed within its timeout limit.
-The error indicates that the Hyerbahn cluster and/or the service is becoming slow.
+### Eligible errors

 `tchannel.busy` is returned by Rate Limiting when one of the relaying nodes decides that the RPS limit for this request has been reached.

-`tchannel.declined` is returned when 1) there is no peer available for this service or 2) the request is declined by Circuit Breaking.
+It can also be returned by the edge server when it has high event loop lag, RAM usage, etc.

-### Health monitor
+### Monitor
 Error backoff is specific to Hyperbahn edges, i.e., callerName ==> serviceName.
-Therefore, the measurement of traffic health is associated with the edges.

 When an error is received, error backoff should take the error type and the frequency of the error into account.
-Only eligible errors should be considered towarding an unhealthy state.
+Only eligible errors should be considered for backoff.
 The frequency of the error is used to identify the change of the service quality such as degradation or recovery.
-In other words, the more errors received, the unhealthier the service is considered.

 ### Throttling
 When a request should be throttled, error backoff returns `tchannel.busy` immediately rather than sending the request